merely-useful/py-rse/index.md

 Help on module script_template:

 NAME
-    script_template - One-line description of what the script does.
+    script_template - Brief description of what the script does.

 FUNCTIONS
     main(args)